Cockroaches (including Wood Roaches)

 Although cockroaches carry disease organisms, they are not known to transmit disease to humans.
 They do contaminate food and kitchen utensils with excrement and salivary secretions, leaving an unpleasant odor.

-There is also a cockroach in Maine that lives outdoors in wooded/forested habitats that is very common in Maine and the Northeast, called the Pennsylvania Wood Cockroach or sometimes just “Wood Roach,” for short.
-They can be a nuisance, however, when they end up indoors as “accidental invaders,” which happens especially during the summer months in Maine.
-Males have functional wings so tend to be encountered by people more often compared to the females.
+There is also a type of cockroach that lives outdoors in wooded/forested habitats and feeds on decaying organic matter.
+These are known as wood cockroaches or sometimes just wood roaches, for short (see below for some examples).
+They are very common in Maine and the Northeast, and can be a nuisance when they end up indoors as ‘accidental invaders’ (which happens often during the summer months in New England).
+The males have fully functional wings and since they are also attracted to lights at night, they consequently tend to be encountered by people far more often compared to the females.
+Fortunately, wood roaches cannot sustain or establish themselves indoors.

 - Brown-banded Cockroaches (Penn State)